JOlsen-Neslo/mars-rover/README.md

 To run the application you just need to to perform the following command:

     $ java -jar view/target/mars-rover-view-1.0-jar-with-dependencies.jar

+When inputting the following data:

+    8 10
+    1 2 E
+    MMLMRMMRRMML

+The result should be:

+    The rover is currently located at: [3, 3] S

 ## Design Decisions
 I followed the MVC design pattern to ensure that all necessary logic is encapsulated into